Substituted β-carboline: As hallucinogens

 β-Carbolines are cyclized tryptamines related to serotonergic psychedelics like dimethyltryptamine (DMT) and 5-MeO-DMT.
-Some simple β-carbolines have been reported to be hallucinogenic.
+Some simple β-carbolines have been reported to be hallucinogenic and have been referred to as oneirogens.
 These include harmine, harmaline, tetrahydroharmine, 6-methoxyharmalan, and 6-methoxytetrahydroharman (6-MeO-THH).
 According to Alexander Shulgin however, harmaline is the only β-carboline that has been extensively studied and well-established as a hallucinogen. β-Carbolines are active both orally and parenterally, with doses, depending on the compound, in the area of 100 to 300 mg or more orally and 1 to 1.5 mg/kg (~70–100 mg for a 70-kg person) intravenously.
 Although structurally related to psychedelic tryptamines, the hallucinogenic effects of β-carbolines are said to be qualitatively distinct from those of serotonergic psychedelics.
 Instead, they are described as being similar to those of ibogaine, which is also a cyclized tryptamine and structurally related atypical hallucinogen.